 As described in the Program Evolution above, other SSIP projects beyond Phase 1 (Other SSIP Projects) were initiated based on the rolling Ten-Year Capital Plan efforts.
 Table 1.2 reflects the Other SSIP Projects that were originally described in the 2018 Baseline approved by the Commission on December 11, 2018, before these Projects were approved for revision by the Commission in December 2020, February 2022, and February 2023.
 The 2023 Approved Budget for Other SSIP Projects is \$1,786.5 million, which is about \$215.6 million higher than the 2022 Baseline Budget.
 The 2023 Approved Projects' Completion is June 2037, which is about 48 months later than the 2022 Baseline Projects Completion.
+This Quarterly report also includes schedule and budget forecasts of the FY25-FY34 10-year Capital Improvement Plan that was presented to and approved by the San Francisco Public Utilities Commission on February 13, 2024.
+Changes to the approved program and project scopes, schedules, and budgets that were proposed as part of this FY25-FY34 10-year CIP will become effective at the start of FY25, on July 1, 2024.

-Refer to Appendix 1 for scope description of all projects in SSIP Phase 1 Program and Other SSIP Projects
+Refer to Appendix 1 for scope description of all projects in SSIP Phase 1 Program and Other SSIP Projects.